The Daylight Inn: As a venue

+Originally the room was a ballroom which had a stage and ornamental mirrors on the side wall that were covered with curtains that were pulled across during cards games played there during the week.

 Conservation

 The pub has undergone several refurbishments over the years, the most notable being in 1996, when the two sides of the pub (saloon bar and restaurant) were knocked into one.

 It was Grade II listed in 2015 by Historic England as part of a drive to protect some of the country's best interwar pubs.
 The citation draws attention to the quality of the building including its plasterwork and structural timber framing.